knative/client/docs/cmd/kn_service_import.md

 ```

- # Import a service from YAML file
+ # Import a service from YAML file (Beta)
  kn service import /path/to/file.yaml

- # Import a service from JSON file
+ # Import a service from JSON file (Beta)
  kn service import /path/to/file.json
 ```

 ### Options